brenno-duarte/php-pecl-extensions/README.md

 vendor/bin/pecl status memcached
 ```

+## Running required services

-**WARNING: The documentation from now on is exclusive to those using Windows.
+**WARNING: Services is exclusive to those using Windows.
 We will be working to implement it for other OS as well.**

-## Running required services

 Some services are required for extensions to work.
 For example, memcached.